darraricks-gmail/splitter/README.md

 ## Prerequisites

-To run this project locally, ensure 'docker' and 'docker compose are installed on your machine
+To run this project locally, ensure 'docker' and 'docker compose' are installed on your machine

 **To verify docker installation:**